microsoft/MixedRealityToolkit-Unity/Documentation/Boundary/BoundarySystemGettingStarted.md

 ## Accessing Boundary System via code

-If enabled and configured, the Boundary System can be accessed via the CoreSerivces static helper class.
-The reference can then be used to dyanmically change the Boundary parameters and access related GameObjects managed by the system.
+If enabled and configured, the Boundary System can be accessed via the CoreServices static helper class.
+The reference can then be used to dynamically change the Boundary parameters and access related GameObjects managed by the system.

 ```csharp
 // Hide Boundary Walls at runtime